Rafael-Leandro/Vertex-Industries-SAP-Analytics/README.md

 - About
 - Business Scenario
 - Architecture
-- Technologies
+- Technology Stack
 - Database Model
 - Python Automation
-- SQL Analytics
+- SQL Analytical Views
-- Power BI Dashboard
-- Business KPIs
+- Business Intelligence Dashboard
-- Project Structure
+- Project Highlights
+- How to run
-- Installation
+- About the Author
-- Future Improvements

 ## 📖 About the Project